damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 A new season is in, and so is GitLab 7.12!
 This month's release brings some big additions and changes to Community Edition (CE), Enterprise Edition (EE) and Continuous Integration (CI).
-Starting with CE, GitLab now supports
-SAML!
-This was requested by many and very happy that CERN was so kind to contribute this.
+In both CE and EE, GitLab now supports authentication using SAML!
+This was requested by many and we're very happy that CERN was so kind to contribute this.
 In GitLab Enterprise Edition you can now require multiple people to approve a merge request before it can be merged.
 In GitLab CI, we're introducing the `.gitlab-ci.yml` file, making job scripts much easier to manage.